viraptor/reverse-interview/README.md

 - How much independent action vs working off a provided list is expected?
 - What are the expected/core work hours?
 - What is your definition of success for this role?
-- What is the performance review process like?

 # Tech